Sweet Dog

 Make things safe and stay calm

-Move your dog away from anything else he could swallow.
-If you have an identical object (the matching sock, the same piece of a toy), keep it to show your vet.
+Move your dog away from anything else they could swallow.
+If you have an identical object (the matching sock, another piece of the same toy), keep it to show the vet.

 2